Dkeagle/FlyeRSS/README.md

 ## Contribution

-Feel free to fork this repository and create pull requests to add your amazing features if you feel like it, I'll enjoy reviewing them.
+Feel free to fork this repository and open pull requests to add your amazing features if you feel like it.<br>
-Good ideas are more than welcome!
+I'll enjoy reviewing them.
+Good ideas are always more than welcome!

 ## License

 This extension is licensed under the GNU General Public License v3.0.
-This means you can edit and reuse this code anywhere and in any way you want, as long as you keep the code open source and provide proper attribution.
+This means you can edit and reuse this code anywhere and in any way you want, as long as you keep the code open source and provide proper attribution.<br>
 See the LICENSE file for more details.